ssvlabs/ssv-network/docs/operators.md

     1. Check if the caller is the whitelisted address.
 In this step we keep the whitelisting system backward compatible with previous whitelisted EOAs/generic contracts.
     2. Check if the address is a whitelisting contract.
 Then call its `isWhitelisted()` function.

-If the caller is not authorized for any of the whitelisted operators, the transaction will revert with the `CallerNotWhitelisted()` error.
+If the caller is not authorized for any of the whitelisted operators, the transaction will revert with the `CallerNotWhitelistedWithData(<operatorId>)` error.